Rutledal

 Rutledal is a village in Gulen Municipality in Vestland county, Norway.
 The village is located at the mouth of the Sognefjorden, on the south side on the mainland.
-Rutledal has a ferry quay that has regular connections to the island municipality of Solund to the northwest and to Hyllestad Municipality on the mainland across the fjord to the north.
+Rutledal has a ferry quay that has regular connections to the islands of Solund Municipality to the northwest and to Hyllestad Municipality on the mainland across the fjord to the north.
 Rutledal is located about 20 km to the northwest of the village of Brekke and about 15 km to the north of the municipal centre of Eivindvik.

 Rutledal is a rural village sitting at the northern end of a narrow, forested valley.
 The Rutledal area has a number of farms that have been cleared of trees, although not all are currently in use.
 For a time, Rutledal had a small store and a post office.